-Nspire Network started their pre-launch around the beginning of 2017, and the buzz has been growing ever since.
+Nspire Network is a wellness MLM that started their pre-launch around the beginning of 2017, and the buzz has been growing ever since.

-They JUST launched, and the hype train isn’t slowing down.
+They JUST launched, and the hype train hasn’t shown much sign of slowing down.

 So have I been involved?